The Reunification of Science and Philosophy

 Current philosophy of science pursues a commentary concerning the historical development of the ideas and practices of scientific materialism.
 If, however, cosmos is not solely physical and, in plain sight, a metaphysical component is identified, then major reappraisal of materialism’s mind-set must ensue.
 What is this immaterial factor?

 A good vehicle for the whole adventure turns out to be a Theory of Opposites called Natural Dialectic.
-‘Dialectic’ involves a to-fro interaction between two poles of either thought or things; ‘Natural’ means associated with no particular social, religious or cultural structure; and Natural Dialectic’s primary aim is, in the words of Albert Einstein, seeking the simplest possible scheme of thought that will bind together the observed facts.
+‘Dialectic’ involves to-fro interaction between opposing poles of either thought or things; ‘Natural’ means associated with no particular social, religious or cultural structure; and Natural Dialectic’s primary aim is, in the words of Albert Einstein, seeking the simplest possible scheme of thought that will bind together the observed facts.
 Such culture-neutral philosophy is here introduced and related to the equally culture-neutral sciences of psychology, physics, biology and sociology.

 So are you interested in a fresh perspective?
 Do you want to travel?
 Then read ‘The Reunification of Science and Philosophy’, an abbreviation of the larger compendium this website airs.
 And, since information plays a major role in the holistic or dualistic explanation of our world, we can reasonably compare the structure of this guide to a central practice of IT – top-down programming.
 Programs always start with a purpose; from this heart a systems analyst sketches out associated constituents and arranges them in data models, flow charts and so on.
 A plan is rigorously developed through stages leading, like the codified steps of a computer algorithm, to its specified result.
 Thus, like a main routine with switches branching to extend its range, this book with footnotes acts as a kind of cosmic top-down program.
 How does it all work?
 Take a look and see.

 Lecture 1: Introduction

 Lecture 4: Physics

 Lecture 5: Biology